 - There are 1,875 not-for-profit four-year colleges and universities that offer a teacher preparation program in the United States.1

 - 1,186 not-for-profit colleges and universities offer a certificate, master’s, or advanced degree in education.1

 - Over 800 teacher programs are accredited by the NCATE, TEAC, or CAEP (see below).*

-*For 4-year colleges and universities with teacher degree programs.5,6
+*For 4-year colleges and universities with teacher degree programs.2,3

 Research Teaching Schools and Programs by State